Matihani, Mahottari: Historical and cultural significance

 Matihani holds cultural importance due to its association with the Ramayana.
 It is linked to the Matkor ceremony, a traditional ritual in Mithila weddings, believed to have been performed for Sita and Rama in the Treta Yuga.
 During the annual Vivaha Panchami festival in nearby Janakpur, mud from the Lakshmi Narayan Sagar pond in Matihani is used for the Bedi ritual in the Matkor ceremony.

 The municipality is a significant religious site in Hinduism.
 The Lakshminarayan Matha, one of the largest temples of its kind in Nepal, is located at the town's center, alongside the Lakshmi Narayan Sagar pond.
+The Matha is a major centre in the region for organising the grand festival of the Mithila Jhulnotsav dedicated to Lord Rama and Goddess Sita.
 Matihani is also part of the Mithila Madhya Parikrama, with the Parikrama Gachhi serving as a key stop in this sacred pilgrimage.
 The Bharat-Nepal Maitri Chhath Ghat on the Dhouns River is a shared site for the Chhath festival, celebrated by communities from both India and Nepal.